robinpunn/blockchain-fantasy/README.md

 - `getFantasyContract` returns the address of a deployed `Fantasy` contract based on season id.
 While this function doesn't have an explicit `onlyOwner` modifier, the address of the caller will be used to access the `s_fantasyContracts` mapping.
 Technically, this is a function meant to be called by commissioners to retrieve their contracts.
 - `getBuyIn` returns the buy in amount for a deployed `Fantasy` contract.
 Like the previous function, it uses the season id and the address of the function caller to access the `s_fantasyContracts` mapping.
 -`getSeasonCounter` is a function anyone can call to see the value of the `s_seasonCounter` variable which is responsible for settings season ids.

+One of the main changes in this new contract is the `Season` struct.
+    - In Version 1, the `Season` struct contained all of the information related to a season created by a commissioner.
+This information included the `commissioner`, `id`, `players`, and more.
+        - It was necessary for the `Season` struct to be this dense because of the lack of a factory pattern.
+        - In version 1, there was only a single contract, so all of the necessary information was stored in the `Season` struct.
+    - In Version 2.0, the `Season` struct does not bear as much responsibility.
+It is only found in the `FantasyFactory` contract.
+        - It only contains the address of the deployed `Fantasy` contract along with the `buyIn`
+        - The `Season` struct is contained within a mapping which is accessed with the ``commissioner`` address and `seasonId`

 </details>